cpp-soc/documentation/source/AD_Lab.md

 </details>

+### What's Next?

 Congratulations!
 You now have a Windows 10 client successfully joined to your Active Directory domain.
 This client can now authenticate against your Domain Controller and access domain resources based on the permissions you configure.